Jared Goff and NFC-leading Lions score at will in 52-6 win over Jaguars

 The NFC-leading Lions (9-1) have won eight straight and nine of their first 10 games in a season for the first time since 1934.

 Detroit’s winning margin of 46 points was the largest in franchise history, and it handed Jacksonville its biggest-ever defeat.
-The Lions also set a franchise record in total yards with 644.
+The Lions also set a franchise record in total yards with 645, the third most in the NFL in the past 20 years, while allowing 170 by the Jaguars, a 475-yard margin that was the third largest in league history.

 The Jaguars (2-9) have lost four consecutive games for the second time this season and 14 of 17 since last year, a series of slumps that may cost coach Doug Pederson his job.